IUPD appoints new deputy superintendent and chief law enforcement officer

 Williams is set take on his new role Aug.1.
 His role new will consist of leading operations on all nine campuses and working directly with IU Public Safety superintendent.

-“Deputy Superintendent and Chief Williams has a track record of building trust and positive relationships within the police department and the communities he serves,” IU Associate Vice President and Public Safety Superintendent Benjamin Hunter said.
+“Deputy Superintendent and Chief Williams has a track record of building trust and positive relationships within the police department and the communities he serves,” IU Associate Vice President and Public Safety Superintendent Benjamin Hunter said in a statement.